 Ensure that the zero-tolerance policy is applied throughout the supply chain.
-Educate all employees and suppliers about the corporate policy against corruption, as well as laws and regulations covering graft and fraud.
-Conduct due diligence checks on suppliers and partners prior to contracting them and on an ongoing basis to ensure that all attempts are being made to hold third parties accountable for anti-corruption practices.
+Educate all employees and suppliers about the corporate for anti-corruption practices.

 Reporting

 Have a clear process for reporting incidents and responding to them.
 There should be consistent disciplinary outcomes and a process to investigate root causes.
 A post-investigation report should be produced to identify and eradicate root causes and vulnerabilities.
 Where relevant, this should be circulated to alert other branches within the business.
 The business should ensure that unanticipated regulatory hurdles do not incentivise engagement in corruption.